Study abroad opportunities

 Currently, there are more than 12,000 full-time students registered at UIBE, including almost 2,400 international students from more than 30 countries around the world.

-You can take up to four half-credit classes, which will all count towards your Dalhousie degree.
-Most political science students will likely choose to take electives at UIBE, however some classes may also qualify for political science credits.
-Classes currently available include topics such as:
+You can take up to four half-credit courses, which will all count towards your Dalhousie degree.
+Most political science students will likely choose to take electives at UIBE, however some courses may also qualify for political science credits.
+Courses currently available include topics such as:

 - The transformation of modern China